Beltrami County Transfer on Death Revocation Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Beltrami County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Beltrami County that you need to transfer you would only need to order our forms once for all of your properties in Beltrami County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Beltrami County you only need to order once.

 Minnesota's transfer on death deeds are governed by Minn.
 Stat.
 507.071.